Skip to main content

 • be able to deploy standard programmes to visualise data and perform statistical analysis

-• understand and apply simple machine learning techniques.
+• understand and be able to apply simple machine learning techniques.